TGR Learning Lab

 The Tiger Woods Learning Center or TGR Learning Lab is an educational facility established in 2006 by the golfer Tiger Woods in Anaheim, California.
+A second TGR Learning Lab is set to open at Philadelphia’s Cobbs Creek Golf Course in 2024.

-The learning center is used by several thousand students, with a day program for grades 4-6 and an after schools program for grades 7-12.
+The Anaheim learning center is used by several thousand students, with a day program for grades 4-6 and an after schools program for grades 7-12.
 It has a summer program, weekend and community outreach programs and online learning programs.
 It has multimedia facilities and an outdoor golf teaching area.
 It offers courses on careers in math, science, technology and language arts.

 It is housed in a 35,000 square foot (3,300 m²) facility opened in February 2006.
 Former President Bill Clinton and the First Lady of California Maria Shriver were at the opening ceremony in 2006.

 In February 2021, the TGR Learning Lab surpassed two million students reached through its programs.

-School Day

-The TGR Learning Lab is a different type of learning experience for students.
-Learning is done outside of textbooks and offers a hands-on, interactive style.

-Forensic science classes learn real-world techniques including fingerprinting, DNA analysis and chromatography

-Marine biology classes practice dissections, analyze different samples and learn about marine-life classifications.

-Expanded Learning

-The TGR Learning Lab strives to foster a growth mindset in every student they serve.
-Encouraging students to challenge themselves, building strong relationships and building self-confidence are their top priority.

-The Lab also focuses on connecting school and career, making sure students are prepared for their futures.
-Students are able to take classes in over 50 areas of study within STEM related fields.
-They are able to recognize potential and identify interests from a variety of fields.
-The Lab also provides over 30 college access and financial aid workshops each year.

-These expanded learning opportunities have satellite programs in Washington D.C., South Florida, Philadelphia, New York, MCB Quantico and the flagship location in Southern California.

-College Access

-The TGR Learning Lab's college-access program provides workshops, group sessions and presentations on a wide range of topics designed to help all students, especially low-income and first-generation students, plan a roadmap to college.

-Their college recruitment events bring dozens of universities to the TGR Learning Lab, allowing students to meet face-to-face with college representatives.